 Often times there will be a doctor or nurse in your surgeon’s office who performs post mastectomy tattooing.
 They may have attended a weekend workshop or have even less training.
 Often times, they use whatever machine, needles, and ink that were sold to them by the trainers.
 This can lead to less than desirable results.
 Areola restoration is generally completed in 2 visits yet it is not unheard of to repeat the tattoo appointment 3 and 4 times with a physician/surgeon.
 Many times the client ends up paying more for this process than an out of pocket payment for the same service with a specialized artist.

 As with any procedure which you may undergo, ask as many questions as you need to.

 Expect clear answers in wording that you understand.
 Ask about the training your artist has received.
 Ask to see photos of their work.
 If you are uncomfortable with any of the answers that you receive from anyone, seek out another opinion.
-Having proper ink, equipment, and technique used, combined with diligent tattoo aftercare, is essential for the best possible outcome.
+Using high quality pigments, equipment, and techniques, combined with diligent tattoo aftercare, is essential for the best possible outcome.